Secure Real-time Transport Protocol: Data flow encryption

-Besides the AES cipher, SRTP allows the ability to disable encryption outright, using the so-called NULL cipher, which can be assumed as an alternate supported cipher.
-In fact, the NULL cipher does not perform any encryption; The encryption algorithm functions as the identity function, and copies the input stream to the output stream without any changes.
+Besides the AES cipher, SRTP allows the ability to disable encryption outright, using the so-called null encryption cipher, which can be assumed as an alternate supported cipher.
+In fact, the null encryption cipher does not perform any encryption; the encryption algorithm functions as the identity function, and copies the input stream to the output stream without any changes.
 It is mandatory for this cipher mode to be implemented in any SRTP-compatible system.
 As such, it can be used when the confidentiality guarantees ensured by SRTP are not required, while other SRTP features, such as authentication and message integrity, may be used.

-Through SRTP can easily accommodate new encryption algorithms, the SRTP standard states that new encryption algorithms may only be introduced through publication of a new companion standard track RFC which must clearly define the new algorithm.
+Though SRTP can easily accommodate new encryption algorithms, the SRTP standard states that new encryption algorithms may only be introduced through publication of a new companion standard track RFC which must clearly define the new algorithm.

 Authentication, integrity and replay protection

 The above-listed encryption algorithms do not alone secure message integrity, an attacker will not be able to decrypt data but may be able to forge or replay previously transmitted data.
 Hence the SRTP standard also provides the means to secure the integrity of data and safety from replay.

 To authenticate the message and protect its integrity, the HMAC-SHA1 algorithm is used.
 This produces a 160-bit result, which is then truncated to 80 or 32 bits to become the authentication tag appended to each packet.
 The HMAC is calculated over the packet payload and material from the packet header, including the packet sequence number.
 To protect against replay attacks, the receiver maintains the sequence numbers of previously received messages, compares them with the sequence number in each new received message and admits the new message only if it has not been previously received.
 This approach relies on the integrity protection to make it impossible to modify the sequence number without detection.